Policy Details Page

 Harassment, intimidation or bullying can take many forms including, but not limited to: slurs, rumors, jokes, innuendoes, demeaning comments, drawings, cartoons, pranks, gestures, physical attacks, threats, hazing or other written, verbal, auditory, physically or electronically transmitted messages or images.

-This policy is not intended to prohibit the expression of religious, philosophical or political views, provided that the expression does not substantially disrupt the educational environment.
-Many behaviors that do not rise to the level of harassment, intimidation or bullying may still be prohibited by other district policies or building, classroom or program rules.
+This policy is not intended to prohibit expression of religious, philosophical or political views, provided that the expression does not substantially disrupt the educational environment.
+Many behaviors that do not rise to the level of harassment, intimidation or bullying may still be prohibited by other District policies or building, classroom or program rules.

 The goals of this policy are to foster a safe and civil educational environment through training, prevention and intervention strategies and to support targeted student(s), victims and/or others impacted by the violation.
-The district will intervene promptly and equitably within its authority on reports, complaints and grievances alleging harassment, intimidation or bullying that come to the district’s attention, either formally or informally.
+The District will intervene promptly and equitably within its authority on reports, complaints and grievances alleging harassment, intimidation or bullying that come to the

 Education

-Comprehensive education of students and staff shall be implemented to support the district’s responsibility to create and maintain a safe, civil, respectful and inclusive educational environment.
+Comprehensive education of students and staff shall be implemented to support the District’s responsibility to create and maintain a safe, civil, respectful and inclusive educational environment.

 Prevention

-The district will provide students and staff with strategies aimed at preventing harassment, intimidation, and bullying.
-In its efforts to educate students and staff, the district will seek partnerships with families, law enforcement and other community agencies.
+The District will provide students and staff with strategies aimed at preventing harassment, intimidation and bullying.
+In its efforts to educate students and staff, the District will seek partnerships with families, law enforcement and other community agencies.

 Intervention